dfletcher/tsws/README.md

 When serving files from disk, `file -ib` is used to detect the Content-Type.

+TSWS_ROOT is optional, if empty no files will be served from disk and all content is in Bash function form.

 ### Content served through functions:

-If the file from the url path does not exist, the server looks for a function.
+If the file from the url path does not exist, or TSWS_ROOT is not set, the server looks for a function.
 Any characters other than [a-z|A-Z|0-9] will be replaced with an underscore.
 The function name is prefixed with "www".
 The root path in this scheme translates to "www_", so this is replaced by "www_index" in order to have a nicer function name for the site index page.
 The function should print text or binary content using `cat`, `echo`, `printf` or similar.

 When a function is used to serve content, the Content-Type is declared in a variable with the same name as the function with a suffix "_Content_Type".